-However, some time ago, I gave this semi-decent (it got good feedback) speech at a client xmas party.
+Some time ago (actually a while ago now), I gave this semi-decent speech at a company xmas party.
 Maybe there’s something helpful here…either for a Christmas letter or hey, steal it for a speech.
 Here it is:

 Hello everyone.
 I want to extend a warm welcome to employees…and their guests.
 Welcome to the 200X annual Christmas/Holiday party.